CtrlK

 Completeness

-Clearly answers both 'what' (designs/documents incident response playbooks covering structure, decision trees, escalation criteria, RACI matrices, SOAR integration) and 'when' ('Activates for requests involving IR playbook creation, incident response procedure documentation, response runbook development, or SOAR playbook design').
+Clearly answers both 'what' (designs/documents playbooks with specific components like decision trees, RACI matrices, SOAR integration) and 'when' with explicit triggers ('Activates for requests involving IR playbook creation, incident response procedure documentation, response runbook development, or SOAR playbook design').

 3 / 3